Fr4nzz/Termux-Fr4nz/Instructions/ENTERING_CONTAINER_NO_ROOT.md

 termux-setup-storage
 ```

-With the helper above, your phone’s `/sdcard` appears as `~/sdcard` in Ubuntu.
+With the helper above, your phone’s `/sdcard` is available at `/mnt/sdcard` in Ubuntu.
 (We pass this via the `-e` “extra args” hook to Daijin’s starter, which appends them to its proot command line.)

 ---